- Activity Level: moderate

-Cava-Tzu Breed Profile
+Cava-Tzu Dog Breed Information

 The Cava-Tzu is not a purebred dog.
 It is a designer dog breed that is a cross between a Cavalier King Charles Spaniel and a Shih Tzu.
 They are a newer designer breed that started showing up in the 2000s and have been growing in popularity ever since.